taikedz-mt/entity_override/README.md

 			-- function chaining, and conditions

 			property5 = {
-				fchain_type = "after", -- "before", "after", "replace" -- whether the new function should run before or after the existing function, or replace it fchain_cond = value, -- the value expected from the first function called in order for the second to execute fchain_func = function(opts) dostuff() end, -- the new function to provide }
+				fchain_type = "after", -- "before", "after" -- whether the new function should run before or after the existing function fchain_func = function(opts) dostuff() end, -- the new function to provide - in "before" mode, can return false to prevent original function running afterwards
+			}
 		},
 		check = { -- check the object for properties before applying overrides